Southwest Health Engagement & Research Collaborative

 Vaccine design, health disparities and public health research

-Health equity and infectious diseases
+Health research and infectious diseases

-Healthy soils and health equity
+Healthy soils and health research

 Emily Cope smiles in her lab.
 She is wearing a white lab coat and is wearing glasses and latex gloves and holding a dropper and a test tube.

-Health equity, disease and gut microbiome
+Health research, disease and gut microbiome

 Bridget Barker poses with one of her students in a lab wearing white powered air purifying respirators.

-Health equity and Valley fever
+Health research and Valley fever

 Barrels on the Navajo Nation that are painted with graffiti art, which includes birds and an arm pointed vertically with a hand in a fist that says "Power to the Patients."